-Compensatory awards for most people are not great, and are unlikely to approach the statutory cap (the lesser of 52 weeks gross pay or £74,400 or £76,575 after 6 April 2014).
+Compensatory awards for most people are not great, and are unlikely to approach the statutory cap (the lesser of 52 weeks gross pay or £83,682 (£80,541 before 6 April 2018). ).
 Some older people may argue that they will effectively be out of work until their retirement date, but Tribunals are reluctant to accept such an argument without compelling evidence.
 High earners may feel that the statutory cap for compensatory awards means that they cannot recover all of their losses when bringing an unfair dismissal claim.

 The basic statutory award on unfair dismissal largely the same as a statutory redundancy payment.
 However entitlement arises after one year’s employment.
-This will be a week’s pay to a maximum of currently £450 (or £464 after 6 April 2014) before tax x full years worked x 1.5 for years worked over the age of 41.
+This will be a week’s pay to a maximum of currently £508 (or £489 before 6 April 2018) before tax x full years worked x 1.5 for years worked over the age of 41.
 There’s also a slight variation for years worked under the age of 21.
-See the government’s ready reckoner.
+See our online tool or the government’s ready reckoner.